storj/gcfAccess/README.md

 as the ability to manage Access Grants.

-This tool exposes a simple option for HTTP + JSON based Storj Access Grant management that doesn't require the complexities of uplink-c and language bindings.
+This tool exposes a simple option for HTTP + JSON based Storj Access Grant management.
+Note that using a 3rd party service such as GCF breaks some of the end-to-end ideals of the Storj network.

+It is recommended that you use a language specific library based on uplink-c whenever possible instead.